mnot/I-D/rfc5785bis/draft.md

 are not intended for general information retrieval or establishment of large URI namespaces on the Web.

-Rather, they are designed to facilitate discovery of information on a site when it isn't practical to use other mechanisms; for example, when discovering policy that needs to be evaluated before a resource on the site is accessed, or when the information applies to many (or all) of its resources.
+Rather, they are designed to facilitate discovery of information on an origin when it isn't practical to use other mechanisms; for example, when discovering policy that needs to be evaluated before a resource is accessed, or when the information applies to many (or all) of the origin' resources.

 As such, the well-known URI space was created with the expectation that it will be used to make policy information and other metadata about the origin available directly (if sufficiently concise), or provide references to other URIs that provide it.
-In general, the information it conveys should be applicable to most Web sites (while acknowledging that many Web sites will not use a particular well-known location, for various reasons).
+In general, the information it conveys should be applicable to most Web origins (while acknowledging that many will not use a particular well-known location, for various reasons).

 In particular, well-known URIs are not a "protocol registry" for applications and protocols that wish to use HTTP as a substrate.
-Even if a particular Web site is dedicated to the protocol in question, it is inappropriate to devote a URL on all Web sites to a specialist protocol that has little or no potential benefit for them.
+Even if a particular origin is dedicated to the protocol in question, it is inappropriate to devote a URL on all origins to a specialist protocol that has little or no potential benefit for them.

 Instead, such applications and protocols are encouraged to used a URI to bootstrap their operation,